Can Mold Cause a Skin Rash?

-Studies have shown that more than 50% of people exposed to mold developed a rash or other skin symptoms.
-Mold has also been connected to a number of allergic and respiratory effects -including skin rashes.
+If you’re wondering does mold cause skin rashes, the answer is simply put, yes.
+Studies have shown that more than 50% of people exposed to mold developed a mold skin rash or other skin irritation and mold allergy symptoms.
+Mold can cause a number of allergic and respiratory effects -including watery eyes, shortness of breath, and other asthma symptoms.

-The air inside your home is full of all sorts of pollens, dust, fungi, and molds.
-These contaminants make their way from the outdoors through open doors, windows, and vents.
-It’s completely normal.
+The air inside your home is full of all sorts of pollen, dust, fungi, and types of mold (outdoor mold).
+These outside contaminants make their way inside through open doors, windows, and vents.
+Avoiding mold is difficult and allergies to molds are very common.

-Mold is responsible for a number of negative health effects.
-The strange symptoms you’ve been experiencing:
+Mold is responsible for several negative health effects.
+If you experience consistent

 - nasal congestion